 Earthworms are like a long hollow muscular tube.
 They eat into the soil with their mouth.
-The soil then passes down the hollow gut where the nutrients are absorbed, and the rest is left in the soil behind the worm, where the enzymes and bacteria from the gut keep breaking down the soil thus making it a better place for the plants.
+The soil then passes down the hollow gut where the nutrients are absorbed, and the rest is left in the soil behind the worm, where the enzymes and bacteria from the gut keep breaking down the soil turning it into worm castings, making it a better place for the plants.

 Earthworms do not have lungs but breathe oxygen by gas exchange through their moist skin, so need to keep moist or they will die.
-This is a good reason to keep the soil moist near your Compot so that any worms near will be able to get to the Compot to feed on its contents.
+This is a good reason to keep the soil moist in your garden and near your Compot so that any worms near will be able to move through the soil transforming it into beautiful castings.
+They will accumulate inside your Compot if you are filling it with worm friendly food only.
+Otherwise they will live outside the pot in the surrounding soil living off the leachate produced by the Soldier Flies and nutrients that end up in the soil as it seeps out from inside the Compot.

 These wrigglers have no eyes but can feel any sunlight on them so they move underground to get out of the sunlight.
 One very good reason to cover your Compot with grass clippings, straw, sugar cane mulch or leaves.